 In this year of the COVID-19 social circle collapse, our lives have all focused on what is essential, almost to the exclusion of everything else: gatherings; events; friends; even family.
 This summer of 2020, our back yard garden was our sanctuary, pride, joy and the only place where we received others, carefully screened, masked, socially-distanced, and two per occasion.
 Now it is autumn.
 The garden has gone away for the year, and we’ve moved inside.

-With the start of a new decade came the rising realization that something was seriously wrong in China with a new virus that seemed to have no cure and spread rapidly.
+With the start of the third decade of the 21st century came the rising realization that something was seriously wrong in China with a new virus that seemed to have no cure and spread rapidly.
 As the spring of 2020 rapidly dissolved into summer weather (at last), we almost forget that the news event of the new decade started with the central Chinese city of Wuhan, and then seemed to spread to cruise boats.

 Andrea and I normally attend a round of Chinese functions at the time of the Chinese lunar new year.
-With Chinese restaurants and Chinese people being either avoided or shunned, and often worse, we resolved to show our support to the Chinese-Canadian community, and attend the functions to which we were invited in the first quarter of the year.
+With Chinese restaurants and Chinese people unfairly avoided or shunned, and often worse, we resolved to show our support to the Chinese-Canadian community, and attend the functions to which we were invited in January and February of each year.
 And we did, without harm or effect.
 A few large Chinese social functions scheduled for February were cancelled: at least one of them normally serving upwards of 1,000 people.
 Back then in mid-winter, one wondered whether our Chinese-Canadian community was being overly cautious.
 With the perspective of a few months of hindsight, one can see they were being careful, responsible and prudent.

 The shut-down begins

 Just before the general shut-down, life was pretty busy.
 The first weekend of March began with a family funeral, at which Andrea and I did our best to minimize our contact and maximize what would, within days, become known as ‘social distancing.’
 The following day, the Ontario Liberal Party Leadership Convention began at the International Centre in Mississauga.
 I picked up one of my Riding Association colleagues on the Friday.
-We registered, cast what would turn out to be our only ballot, did a minimum of socializing with friends at the event, skipped all the receptions, and went home.
+Our riding delegates registered, cast what would turn out to be our only ballot, and did a minimum of socializing with friends at the event with the virus in the back of our mind.
+We skipped all the receptions, and went home early on the Friday.
 We were not being anti-social at the time, but just careful.
 We went the next morning for the speeches and the vote counting of the first and only ballot.
 By this time, people were talking about COVID-19, but nobody knew anybody who had it, and the the phenomenon of the asymptomatic ‘super-spreader’ was then unknown.
-They announced that our Candidate, Steven Del Duca, had won on the first ballot, and my group bade a polite and expedient adieu to an event I would have otherwise enjoyed for a few more hours.
+They announced that the Candidate we supported, Steven Del Duca, had won on the first ballot.
+My group bade a polite and expedient adieu to an event I would have otherwise enjoyed for a few more hours.

 In the weeks that unwound, we are not aware that anybody at either the family funeral or the OLP Leadership Convention tested positive for the virus.
 They were close to the last large events of their type that happened before the world shut down in the following week.

-For me, it happened after Wednesday hockey.
-As I was getting dressed to play goal, a few of the guys rolled in talking about the ongoing Prospectors and Developers Convention in Toronto, and how a few people had tested positive.
+For me, the shutdown happened after Wednesday hockey.
+As I was getting dressed to play goal, a few of the guys rolled into the dressing room talking about the ongoing Prospectors and Developers Convention in Toronto, and how a few people had tested positive.
 I asked if any of them had encountered anyone who was there.
 No, they said, they’d just heard it from others.

 “Good,” I thought to myself, “I don’t need to run out of here and I’ll play this game.”